Britain's surging anti-EU party promises 'earthquake' at polls

 LONDON (Reuters) - The leader of Britain’s rising right-wing anti-EU party on Friday promised a political “earthquake” with victory in next year’s European elections, a challenge that could threaten David Cameron’s hopes of a second term as prime minister.

-Nigel Farage, head of the anti-mass immigration UK Independence Party (UKIP), told the party’s annual conference he planned to overturn decades of dominance by Britain’s main three parties, the Conservatives, Labour and the Liberal Democrats.
+Nigel Farage, head of the anti-mass immigration UK Independence Party (UKIP), said it would overturn decades of dominance by Britain’s main three parties, the Conservatives, Labour and the Liberal Democrats.

-But coverage of his speech was overshadowed by a senior party member’s outburst and an altercation with a journalist.

-Godfrey Bloom, a UKIP member of the European Parliament, described women at a political meeting as “sluts” and later hit a journalist over the head with a copy of a party brochure.

 Farage said if UKIP wins a majority of the UK seats in the 2014 election for European Parliament it would effectively be a condemnation of “open-door immigration” and Britain’s membership in the 28-nation bloc, which the main parties generally support.